dustinfast/PTC-Sim/README.md

       Children  : (str) Key/value string of the form { ID: Status }
     }
 ```

 ## Unimplemented

 Some features typical in a PTC deployment are left unimplemented for the sake of demonstration simplicity.
 For example, no authentication, encryption, high availability, redundancy, or persistent data is implemented, and no TCP/IP session management is performed.
-Currently, the railroad simulated is restricted to a single branch.
+Also, the railroad simulation is currently restricted to a single branch.

 ## # TODO

-Fix readme tables
-Web: logtail/console output
-Broker queue sizes in web output
+Web: logtail/console output, broker queue sizes
-Class D/Qpid?
-bos loco cmds
-Consolidate lib sections under one class each?
-Ensure normalized app name - PTC Sim
 PEP8 file headers, imports, and docstrings (model after Track and connection?)
 Privatize necessary members and do validation on public members
 readme screenshots and high-level images
-EMP spec file?
 Catch specific socket conn errors w/ except socket.error as e:
 py3
-Wayside/Base modules and web output
-One radio, one cell.
 TrackCircuits - does not allow switch change when track occupied.
 Aids coll avoidance.
 Switches (static, or random from static data) -